-The information in DNA is stored as a code made up of four chemical bases: adenine (A), 1.2.
-Cytoskeletonguanine (G), cytosine (C), and thymine (T).
+The information in DNA is stored as a code made up of four chemical bases: adenine (A), guanine 1.2.
+Cytoskeleton(G), cytosine (C), and thymine (T).
 Human DNA consists of about 3 billion bases, and more than 99 percent of those bases are the same in all people.
-1.3.
-Endoplasmic reticulum (ER) The order, or sequence, of these bases determines the information available for building and maintaining an organism, similar to the way in which letters of 1.4.
-Golgi apparatus the alphabet appear in a certain order to form words and sentences.
+The order, or sequence, of the same in all people in the order, or sequence, of the same in all people in the order, or sequence, of the same in all people.
+The order, or sequence, of the same in all people in the order, or sequence, of the order, or sequence, of the order, or sequence, or the order, or the order organism, similar to the way in which letters of the alphabet appear in a certain order to form ${\bf 1.4.~Golgi~apparatus}{words}$ and sentences.